geerteltink/geert.elt.ink/cktl3rp5w07b7jcs18c4w3xmw.md

 What I like from it is that you don't need to return anything anymore.
 Top-level bindings are exposed to the template automatically, and the same goes for imports.

 I haven't found complete examples on how to use it with TypeScript.
-While playing with this new feature I've created an example for testing.
+While playing with this new feature, I've created an example for testing.
 I'm just going to leave it here so it might help someone else too.

 ```js
 <script setup lang="ts">